codeship/shipyard/styleguide/components/notes.md

 ---

 ### Info `.note-info`
-<p class="text-light margin-bottom-sm">Useful when drawing attention to non-critical information or actions we want the user to take.</p>
+Useful when drawing attention to non-critical information or actions we want the user to take.
+{: .section-description }

 {% note :info %}
   <p markdown="1">